0xKourama/Elbanna-NP-Notes/work/sec_presentation.md

 # What makes WorldPosta a valuable target for hackers?
 1. `data of 200+ clients` presents a chance for hackers to make `millions of dollars`
 2. a group hackers `wouldn't mind investing a year in hacking us` (hacking 200 companies in a single go isn't a waste of time at all)
+3. holding data ransom = good money if you have data for 200 clients

 *it's not a bad idea for hacker to want to get us*